|Academic Search Complete

 |African American Periodicals (1825-1995)

-Features more than 170 wide-ranging periodicals by and about African Americans.
-Published in 26 states, the publications include academic and political journals, commercial magazines, institutional newsletters, organizations' bulletins, annual reports and other genres.
+More than 170 periodicals by and about African Americans, published in 26 states.
+Includes academic and political journals, commercial magazines, institutional newsletters, bulletins, annual reports and more.

 |America: History and Life

-Covers the history and culture of the United States and Canada, from prehistory to the present.
-Indexes articles and book reviews from more than 1,700 journals.
-Strong English-language journal coverage is balanced by an international perspective on topics and events, including abstracts in English of articles published in more than 40 languages.
+Index to research on the history and culture of the United States and Canada, from prehistory to the present.
+Indexes articles and book reviews from more than 1,700 journals published in more than 40 languages.

 |Black Studies Center